Siroopfles/NovaPort/README.md

 - **Role:** The strategic Project CEO/CTO.
 Receives all user requests, performs initial triage, and coordinates complex, multi-phase projects.
 - **Responsibilities:**
   - Starts and ends user sessions (see [Session Management](#session-management)).
-  - Performs initial ConPort checks or delegates full project initialization (including `ProjectConfig` and `NovaSystemConfig`) to Nova-LeadArchitect for new workspaces.
+  - Performs initial database checks or delegates full project initialization (including `ProjectConfig` and `NovaSystemConfig`) to Nova-LeadArchitect for new workspaces.
   - Breaks down complex projects into logical, high-level phases.
   - Delegates these phases sequentially to the appropriate Lead Modes via `new_task`.
   - Monitors Lead Mode progress by analyzing their `attempt_completion` reports for entire phases.